-The Secretary of the Interior, in his discretion, is authorized to sell or lease a tract of vacant, unreserved public lands, not exceeding five acres, if the land is chiefly valuable for residence, recreation, business, or community site purposes.
-(43 USC § 682a; 43 CFR § 257.1).
-Patents to such land shall contain a reservation to the United States of all minerals.
+The Secretary of the Interior, in his discretion, is authorized to sell or lease a tract of vacant unreserved public lands, not exceeding five acres, if the land is chiefly valuable for residence, recreation, business, or community site purposes.
+(43 USCA § 682a; 43 CFR § 257.1.)
+Patents to such lands shall contain a reservation to the United States of all minerals.
 However, the right to prospect for, mine and remove the same is subject not only to the mining and leasing laws but to such regulations as the Secretary may prescribe.
-If no regulations are issued, the land, for all practical purposes, is closed to mining.
-Rules and regulations have been issued under which leasing-act minerals on small tracts may be leased but rules and regulations have not been issued for other minerals under the general mining laws, and therefore the lands remain closed to location of mining claims.
-However, because of the need for strategic and fissionable source materials as well as other minerals important to the economic and industrial welfare and security of the Nation, the Secretary of the Interior may authorize any Federal agency to enter the land for exploratory purposes to determine the nature and extent, if any, of such minerals.
-See page 21 concerning uranium on certain withdrawn lands.
+If no regulations are issued, for all practical purposes the land is closed to mining.
+Rules and regulations have been issued under which Leasing Act minerals on small tracts may be leased but rules and regulations have not been issued for other minerals under the general mining laws; therefore the lands remain closed to location of mining claims.
+Because of the need for strategic and fissionable source materials as well as other minerals important to the economic and industrial welfare and security of the Nation, the Secretary of the Interior may authorize any Federal agency to enter the land for exploratory purposes to determine the nature and extent of such minerals.
+See page 18 concerning uranium on certain withdrawn lands.